 In order for the Clear History feature to have a significant impact on advertisers, a majority of Facebook users would need to clear their Facebook history after every single Facebook session.
 The reality of this actually happening is very slim, though it’s still a valid concern to monitor.

 What can advertisers do about it?
 For one, don’t give up on the Facebook pixel.
 This is still an incredibly powerful tool that will help you in your Facebook advertising strategy.

 Second, the Clear History feature will not diminish your ad targeting capabilities if you have good customer relationship management (CRM) data.
 Facebook still allows you to upload a list of your leads and sales to create a Custom Audience for targeting in Facebook.
 From there, you can create quality Lookalike Audiences to reach people similar to them.

 Need help making the most of your data?
 Unlock the power of your CRM with our freshly updated eBook, Lead Tracking for Auto Dealers!

 For now, you can still take full advantage of ad targeting based on web traffic, but according to Facebook, the Clear History feature is set to roll out in the next few months.
 When we know more, we’ll be sure to keep you informed!

 The only consistent thing about Facebook is that it’s always changing.
 At 9 Clouds, we keep up with every Facebook update and tell you what it means for advertisers on our blog, eBooks, webinars, and other resources.

-In fact, our upcoming webinar on August 15 will address more Facebook updates, including ad targeting changes, what to expect from Campaign Budget Optimization, and how to advertise when users clear their Facebook history.
+In fact, our recent webinar addressed more Facebook updates, including ad targeting changes, what to expect from Campaign Budget Optimization, and how to advertise when users clear their Facebook history.

-This is one Facebook webinar you won’t want to miss!Register for the webinar
+This is one Facebook webinar you want to watch!Watch the webinar